 Coca-Cola is an example of the importance of brand consistency, and it doesn’t just stop at their Spencerian Script font.
 If you’re watching a commercial, it takes only a few seconds to recognize when it’s advertising Coca-Cola.
 Even before a single soda bottle comes on screen, Coke’s use of everyday scenes, recurring elements of red, and the focus on storytelling in their marketing campaigns makes every Coke commercial feel as familiar as their trademarked red.

-But at one point, Coke almost sabotaged all their hard work in building this brand consistency.
-Pepsi, Coca-Cola’s arch nemesis biggest rival, introduced the “Pepsi Challenge” in 1975 as part of their marketing strategy.
-Consumers would perform a blind taste test to see if they if they preferred Pepsi or Coke.
+But at one point, Coke almost sabotaged all its hard work in building this brand consistency.
+Pepsi, Coca-Cola’s biggest rival, introduced the “Pepsi Challenge” in 1975 as part of its marketing strategy.
+Consumers would perform a blind taste test to see if they preferred Pepsi or Coke.
 Over the next decade, millions of customers revealed they preferred the sweeter taste of Pepsi.

 In July 1985, less than three months after the initial release of New Coke, that’s what they got.
 Coca-Cola announced the return of the original formula under the banner “Classic Coke” and let New Coke fade away like a terrible nightmare.

 With New Coke, Coca-Cola committed a mistake so egregious that, over 30 years later, it is still widely regarded as one of the worst branding mistakes ever.
-The majority of this backlash came because, in a sense, Coke betrayed their customers.
+Most of this backlash came because, in a sense, Coke betrayed its customers.

-When a customer recognizes a brand, they feel a sense of trust for that company.
+When a customer recognizes a brand, they feel a sense of trust in that company.
 For Coca-Cola fans, this recognition came from Coke’s tradition of being “the real thing.”
-By bringing in something new, Coke jeopardized the entire consistency and recognition of their brand.
+By bringing in something new, Coke jeopardized the entire consistency and recognition of its brand.

 Recognizable brands are viewed as being dependable.
 Being consistent is the key to being recognizable.
 As Coke discovered, the actual quality of a product can sometimes take a back seat to consistency.

-By presenting your brand to customers, you are instilling them with a set of expectations.
-Products that claim to be user-friendly shouldn’t come with a 10-page user’s manual.
-Companies that insist they treat people like family don’t leave their customers on hold for two hours.
+By presenting your brand to customers, you are instilling a set of expectations.
+Products that claim to be user-friendly shouldn’t come with a 10-page user manual.
+Companies that insist they treat people like family don’t leave their customers on hold for 2 hours.
 Reliable appliances don’t break after their second use.

 Staples is an excellent example of the lengths you should go to meet the expectations you’ve made for your customers.
 To keep up with competitors, Staples reinvented their brand in 2003, promoting the idea that buying office supplies with them was easy.
 But this rebranding didn’t stop with a new slogan — “That was easy.” — or a popular red button.

 This layout is not easy.
 Realizing it clashed with Staples’ new brand, Goodman proceeded to have more popular products moved to the front of the store.
-While this may have sacrificed some profit in add-on purchases, Staples successfully cemented themselves as the “easy” office supply store.
-They embodied their brand and earned their customers loyalty as a result.
+While this may have sacrificed some profit in add-on purchases, Staples successfully cemented itself as the “easy” office supply store.
+They embodied their brand and earned their customers’ loyalty as a result.

 You have to guarantee that every element of a customer’s experience with your company lines up with your branding goals.

 The brand contract envelops the entire customer experience.
-If some part of the experience doesn’t line up with what your brand claims, you are essentially breaking that contract.
+If some part of the experience doesn’t align with your brand’s claims, you are essentially breaking that contract.
 And any breach of contract can be very harmful to your relationship with customers.